burmilla/burmilla.github.io/content/docs/installation/server/install-to-disk.md

 The easiest way to log in is to pass a `cloud-config.yml` file containing your public SSH keys.
 To learn more about what's supported in our cloud-config, please read our [documentation](/docs/configuration/base/#cloud-config).

 The `ros install` command will process your `cloud-config.yml` file specified with the `-c` flag.
-This file will also be placed onto the disk and installed to `/var/lib/burmilla/conf/`.
+This file will also be placed onto the disk and installed to `/var/lib/rancher/conf/`.
 It will be evaluated on every boot.

-Create a cloud-config file with a SSH key, this allows you to SSH into the box as the burmilla user.
+Create a cloud-config file with a SSH key, this allows you to SSH into the box as the `rancher` user.
 The yml file would look like this:

 ```yaml
 #cloud-config